 }

-Relational statements may also be used to assert type relationships.
-In an XDI type statement, the subject is the context node being described, the predicate is $is#, and the object is the class of which the subject is a member.
+Relational statements may also be used to assert type or subclass relationships.
+In an XDI type or subclass statement, the subject is the context node being described, the predicate is $is#, and the object is the class of which the subject is a member (corresponding to rdf:type), or the class of which the subject is a subclass (corresponding to rdfs:subClassOf).
 Examples: